Panchesco/gnome/README.md

 ###Notes

 If you're outputting YouTube content, you can further customize the player returned by `{gnome_html}` by adding YouTube specific parameters.
 See the `{exp:gnome:youtube_player}` single tag parameters for a list of what is available.

+If you're outputting Vimeo content, you can further customize the player returned by `{gnome_html}` by adding Vimeo specific parameters.
+See the `{exp:gnome:vimeo_player}` single tag parameters for a list of what is available.

 This plugin makes use of the Noembed service, an effort to build consistency onto oEmbed APIs provided by many websites.
 More information about Noembed at [https://noembed.com/](https://noembed.com/)